 Safety in clinical trials

 This page tells you about how you are protected when you take part in a clinical trial.
-There is information on
+There is information about

 Safeguards in trials

-Treatments have been thoroughly tested in laboratory trials before they are ever tested with groups of patients.
+Treatments are thoroughly tested in laboratory trials before they are ever tested with groups of patients.
 Then, treatments must get through testing with patients in phase 1 and 2 trials before they can be used in phase 3 trials.

 There are many other safeguards for patients taking part in trials